 Center for Sports Business & Research

-Three on-campus internships programs offer students a chance to work for the Penn State Athletic Department, Penn State Sports Properties and the State College Spikes, the Single A affiliate of the St. Louis Cardinals, all located in the university athletic village a few blocks from the Business Building.
-Legendary Beaver Stadium, the nation’s 2nd largest outdoor sports setting, the 16,000-seat Bryce Jordan Center, the new $21 million dollar baseball complex, and a wide array other facilities and programs hosting 29 team sports are among the experiential learning settings for students.
+Three on-campus internships programs offer students a chance to work for the Penn State Athletic Department, Penn State Sports Properties and the State College Spikes, the Single A affiliate of the St. Louis Cardinals; all are located in the university athletic village a few blocks from the Business Building.
+Legendary Beaver Stadium, the nation’s 2nd largest outdoor sports setting, the 16,000-seat Bryce Jordan Center, the Medlar Field baseball complex, the new $88 million Pegula Ice Arena, and a wide array other facilities and programs hosting 29 NCAA team sports are among the experiential learning settings for students.